Multimedia

 Biography

-Associate Professor William Gonwa has worked in the fields of wastewater collection, storm water management, and flood protection since 1984.
+Professor William Gonwa has worked in the fields of wastewater collection, storm water management, and flood protection since 1984.
 He received his doctorate from Marquette University, his masters from the University of Kentucky, and his bachelors from the University of Wisconsin-Madison, all in civil and environmental engineering.
 Dr. Gonwa is on the faculty of the Milwaukee School of Engineering (MSOE).
 He started as a part-time adjunct professor in the Masters of Science in Environmental Engineering Program in 2002.
 In 2010, he accepted a full-time appointment in the Civil and Architectural Engineering and Construction Management Department.
 As of the fall of 2019, Dr. Gonwa has been serving as the program director for the Civil Engineering degree.
 Prior to 2010, Dr. Gonwa spent 25 years as in consulting engineering at CH2M Hill, Crispell-Snyder Consulting Engineers, Symbiont Science, Engineering, and Construction, including two years volunteering In Panama doing development projects.
-Dr. Gonwa still assists Symbiont on a part time basis.
 He is a registered professional engineer in the State of Wisconsin.
 Dr. Gonwa is fluent in Spanish having lived and worked in Mexico, Panama, and Peru for several years.
-In his spare time, Dr. Gonwa has advised the Global Brigades and assists with the Engineers Without Borders organizations at MSOE.
-He enjoys riding bicycle for pleasure and commuting, and plays clarinet in the Wauwatosa Community Band.
+Dr. Gonwa coordinates foreign learning experiences for department student.
+He enjoys riding bicycle for pleasure and commuting and plays clarinet in the Wauwatosa Community Band.

 Civil Engineering